dustin-archive/lifesaver-sass/README.md

     padding-left: 1rem;
   ```

 The disadvantage to this is that you can't pass any of the shorthand property values like `size` or `position-absolute` to the core mixin.
-The reason is that the core mixin is only capable of processing standard CSS to keep the code clean and maintainable.
-All additional shorthand property logic is stored inside that property's mixin.
+All shorthand property logic is stored inside that property's mixin.
+This keeps the compile time quick and the code clean and maintainable.